dannovikov/cmpr/README.md

 ## Blocks

-All C code here is by GPT4, and all the English is by the human authors, which captures a key idea:
+All the C code here is by GPT4 (or another LLM), and all the English is by the human authors, which captures a key idea:

 - Code is organized into blocks; each has a comment and then (usually) some code.
 - You write the comment; the LLM writes the code.
 - You iterate on the comment until the code works and meets your standard.

 The cmpr tool itself runs on your machine and supports this workflow.

-You use cmpr to navigate and search and manage your blocks, edit them in an editor, and get the LLM to rewrite the code parts of each block.
+## Block references

-The tool also manages revisions, saving a copy every time or the LLM edit the codebase.
+As of v8 you can use this feature (the [Release Notes](release-notes.md) has more).
-You can use another IDE or editor alongside cmpr if you like, but it works better if you adopt it as your primary interface, replacing the IDE or editor you use now.
+It's a powerful way to simplify your NL code, as it lets you define concepts in one place and then refer to them by inclusion in multiple places.
-(I still dip back into vim frequently; there's a lot of features we still lack.)
+The references will then be expanded by cmpr before sending the NL code to the LLM (or clipboard).

-There are many more features being planned related to blocks, diffs, and bidirectional NL <-> PL correspondence.
+The best way to try it out is look at some example code (like the cmpr source) or ask about it in the discord.

 ## Why blocks?